-- Fish without a valid national park fishing permit in your immediate possession. - Fish with or possess within 100 metres of park waters the following: - natural bait and chemical attractants: - any lead tackle (sinkers, jigs, lures and flies) under 50 grams; - lures with more than 2 gang hooks; - a line capable of catching more than one fish at one time. - Fish with more than one line at a time. - Fish closed waters. - · Leave a fishing line unattended. - Fish from 2 hours after sunset to one hour before sunrise. - Sell, trade or barter any fish caught. - Place or transfer any fish or fish eggs between any park waters. - Place any food for fish in park waters. - Harass fish by throwing objects or impeding their movements - When fishing in park waters that allow possession (see Catch and Possession Limits), it is unlawful to: - possess more than 2 game fish at one time; - continue fishing on any day after having caught and retained the maximum daily catch and possession limit; - allow your catch to spoil or to be wasted.
+- Fish without a valid national park fishing permit in your immediate possession. - Fish with or possess within 100 metres of park waters the - natural bait and chemical attractants; - any lead tackle (sinkers, jigs, lures and flies) under 50 grams; - lures with more than 2 gang hooks; - a line capable of catching more than one fish at one time; - live or dead fish or any parts thereof for use as bait. - Fish by any method other than angling. - · Fish with more than one line at a time.

-Wildlife Watch.
+• Fish with a line having more than one artificial fly.

+- · Fish closed waters.

+- Leave a fishing line unattended.

+- Fish from 2 hours after sunset to one hour before sunrise.

+- Sell, trade or barter any fish caught.

+- Place or transfer any fish or fish eggs between any park

+- Place any food for fish in park waters.

+- Harass fish by throwing objects or impeding their movements

+- · When fishing in park waters that allow possession (see Catch and Possession Limits), it is unlawful to:

+- possess more than 2 game fish at one time;

+- continue fishing on any day after having caught and retained the maximum daily catch and possession limit:

+- allow your catch to spoil or to be wasted.

 Report suspicious activities.